aws/aws-cdk/CONTRIBUTING.md

 Each module also has an npm script called `cfn2ts`:

-* `npm run cfn2ts`: generates L1 for a specific module
+* `yarn cfn2ts`: generates L1 for a specific module
 * `lerna run cfn2ts`: generates L1 for the entire repo

 ### scripts/foreach.sh